exacity/simplified-deeplearning/tmp/note/Representative-learning.md

   - Less labeled examples scenerios
     - Idea: Unsupervised pretraining as a regularizer.

-#### When the function to be learned is extremely complicated, UP is more useful.
+#### When the function to be learned is extremely complicated, UP is more useful

 > Unsupervised learning differs from regularizers like weight decay because it does not bias the learner toward discovering a simple function but rather toward discovering feature functions that are useful for the unsupervised learning task.